Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 The arrival of a child is the perfect time to begin a college fund, such as a 529 plan.
 Making even modest contributions early on can compound and grow your child’s education fund for use later in life.

 The loss of a job can have a sharp impact on your cash flow.
 As you review your expenses with a critical eye, look at where you can cut back.
 If you have to trim or freeze your retirement plan contributions, remember to resume those contributions as soon as you can.
 Consider building an emergency or rainy-day fund to cover three to six months of expenses to protect you from such unexpected events.
-If you transfer jobs, consider rolling over your 401(k) balance into an IRA or to your new employer’s plan.
+If you transfer jobs, you'll need to consider all of your options before deciding what to do with your retirement assets.

 The shift from asset accumulation to withdrawal may be the biggest financial change you’ll face.
 Look closely at your life expectancy, expenses, and income; budget carefully; and set up a system where you’ll monitor your rate of account withdrawal so that you don’t outlive your money.
 Do thorough annual reviews, and be ready to make adjustments as needed.
 Taper your exposure to risk gradually as you approach your target retirement date.